Read This First

 Prompt 3: Are these 2 arguments parallel?
 If so, since you have determined the argument in the left column to be a logical contradiction, you must also do the same with the parallel argument in the right column.
 Right?

-The section works by contrast: Analysis of Parallel Arguments as a supporting reason, Man/Woman Syllogism as a load-bearing piece, and Human/God Syllogism as a load-bearing piece.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Analysis of Parallel Arguments as a supporting reason, Man/Woman Syllogism as a load-bearing piece, and Human/God Syllogism as a load-bearing piece.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Analysis of Parallel Arguments distinct from Man/Woman Syllogism.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Analysis of Parallel Arguments distinct from Man/Woman Syllogism.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Assume